pulkitent/thoughtworks-super-market-billing-assignment/README.md

 # Rules they want you to follow:

-You may not use any external libraries to solve this problem, but you may use external libraries or tools for building or testing purposes.
-Specifically, you may use unit-testing libraries or build tools available for your chosen language (e.g., JUnit, Ant, NUnit, Rspec, Rake, etc.).
+You should not use any external libraries to solve this problem, but you can use external libraries or tools for building or testing purposes.
+Specifically, you can use unit-testing libraries or build tools available for your chosen language (e.g., JUnit, Ant, NUnit, Rspec, Rake, etc.).

-We assess a number of things including the design aspect of your solution and your object-oriented programming skills.
+They assess a number of things including the design aspect of your solution and your object-oriented programming skills.
-While these are small problems, we expect you to submit what you believe is production-quality code; code that you’d be able to run, maintain and evolve.
+While these are small problems, They expect you to submit what you believe is production-quality code; code that you’d be able to run, maintain and evolve.
 You don’t need to gold plate your solution, however we are looking for something more than a bare-bones algorithm.